Natural forests in Sri Lanka: Savanna

 Savannas have a thick grass cover and few scattered trees.
 These are common on hill slopes of the dry or intermediate zone.
 The thin layer of soil on hill slopes can not support the growth of trees and the grass cover of savannas helps to bind soil particles and reduce erosion of soil.
-Periodic fires are common to this ecosystem as the fired grass cover easily catch fire in dry period of the year.
+Periodic fires are common to this ecosystem as the dried grass cover easily catches fire in dry period of the year.
 They have trees with fire-resistant species.
 Savannas are seen in Bibile, Monaragala, Mahiyanganaya, Wellawaya and Horton Plains areas.
 These are distributed by periodic fires set by villagers for various reasons.

 Some plant species found in Savanna are trees are;